finwistic

 Rick Rieder·Hard Lessons: Rick Rieder — The Market Doesn't Care If You're Right·Fundamental Analysis

-Mark Minervini·How Mark Minervini Became a Market Wizard·Process & Discipline
+Mark Minervini·How Mark Minervini Became a Market Wizard·Technical Analysis#Breakout#Tight Consolidation

 Lance Breitstein·The Simple Trading Setup That Made Lance Breitstein Millions·Risk Management

 Ryan's sell discipline works at two levels.
-For a stock just bought that fails: if it breaks back into the base after a breakout, it goes.
-For a stock with a significant gain: he watches for a change in the angle of ascent — when a stock that has been climbing steadily begins moving more vertically on high volume, the climax run is near; he trims into strength incrementally rather than waiting for an obvious top.
-For stocks already extended — UPSC went from 150 to 400 in three months — he advises watching for pullbacks near the 21-day moving average for possible re-entry, rather than chasing.
-The math of further upside versus a 30% correction changes dramatically once a stock has already made the big move.
+For a stock just bought that fails: if it breaks back into the base after a breakout, it goes — no questions, no rationalizing.
+For a stock with a significant gain: he watches for a change in the angle of ascent — when a stock that has been climbing steadily begins moving more vertically on high volume, the climax run is near.
+He trims into strength incrementally rather than waiting for an obvious top, because obvious tops only become obvious after the stock has already given back a large portion of the gain.
+The discipline is proactive: take partial profits when the angle steepens, not when it breaks.

-David Ryan·The Market Wizard Trading System — David Ryan·Trade Management#Breakout#Moving Average
+David Ryan·The Market Wizard Trading System — David Ryan·Trade Management#Breakout

 Reviewing a mistake: the low-volume bull flag